José Holebas: Roma

-On 30 August 2014, Holebas joined Serie A club Roma for a €1 million transfer fee from Olympiacos, plus €500,000 in bonuses.
-He signed a three-year contract.
+On 30 August 2014, Holebas moved to Italy and joined top-tier league Serie A club Roma for a €1 million transfer fee from Olympiacos, plus €500,000 in bonuses, and signed a three-year contract with the side.
 After being presented to the media in Rome by Roma CEO Italo Zanzi, Holebas stated why he joined Roma in a press conference: "I had other offers, but I decided on Roma because they are a great club at a European level.
 Was I expecting this move?
 I had discussions, it was a difficult situation because I was at the World Cup, but I am happy to be here because this is a great club.
 My preferred position?
 Certainly I will do my best.
 I am a left-back, playing in an attacking manner.
 I can also play at centre-back, but the Coach will decide."

-On 24 September 2014, Holebas made his debut for the club, by playing the full 90 minutes in a 2–1 away league victory over Parma in their fourth match of the 2014–15 Serie A. On 30 November, Holebas scored his first goal for Roma in an important 4–2 home victory over Internazionale in their 13th match of Serie A to stay in touch with the top of the table.
-He finished his 2014–15 season scoring one goal in 34 games in all competitions, whilst keeping veteran English international left back Ashley Cole out of the team for much of the season.
+On 24 September 2014, Holebas made his debut for the club, by playing the full 90 minutes in a 2–1 away league victory over Parma in their fourth match of the 2014–15 Serie A. On 30 November, Holebas scored his first goal for Roma in an important 4–2 home victory over Inter Milan in their 13th match of Serie A to stay in touch with the top of the table.
+He finished his 2014–15 season scoring one goal in 34 games in all competitions, whilst keeping experienced English international left-back Ashley Cole out of the team for much of the season.
 For the second season in a row, Roma finished runners-up to league champions Juventus, marking for the first time since the 2009–10 season that Holebas did not win any piece of silverware.